Triumph Thunderbird 900: Triumph Thunderbird Sport

 Introduced in late 1997, this was a more sporting version of the Thunderbird 900 with power increased to 82 hp at 8,500 rpm with 36mm flat side Keihin CV carburettors and six-speed gearbox.

 Also included was slightly revised styling, including a 'cheese grater' air filter, twin disc front brakes and fully adjustable sports suspension, added to this were the twin silencers on the one side.
 Its styling was intended to recall the early 1970s Triumph X-75 Hurricane.

 The six-speed gearbox was used on all later variants of the Thunderbird along with Keihin carburettors.
 The earlier Mikuni carburettors initially suffered from premature needle and jet wear in its first year of release; this was rectified with a factory recall soon after.
 All later Thunderbirds with the 150 mph speedometer and Keihin carburettors should have six speed gearboxes fitted along with chrome engine cases.

 Media appearances

 Upon its introduction, the Triumph Thunderbird received prominent press coverage due to its use by then- highly popular actress Pamela Anderson in her film, Barb Wire.
 Other prominent media appearances were by Hugh Laurie in British film, Maybe Baby and, with a sidecar, in the BBC TV cookery series Two Fat Ladies.

+The motorcycle was also a sweepstakes prize for Meat Loaf's Welcome to the Neighborhood album and the entry ticket came with the CD insert, as the bike was featured in the music video for "I'd Lie for You (And That's the Truth)".